tamland/airsonic-refix/README.md

 ## Supported features
-- Responsive UI.
-Works on mobile and desktop
+- Responsive UI for desktop and mobile
 - Playback with presistent queue
+- MediaSession integration
-- Browse library for albums, artist, generes and starred songs
+- Browse library for albums, artist, generes
-- Create, delete and edit playlists
+- View, create, and edit playlists with drag and drop support
-- Search for artists, albums and songs
 - Play random songs with the built-in smart playlist
+- Favourites
+- Search
+- Internet radio

 ## Demo